Generalised holonomies and K(E$_9$): Ideals

 For $\cI_n^\pm$ with $n\in\{0,1,2\}$ they vanish identically.
 For other values of $n$ we can use this to solve for $\pm \cX_1$, $\mp \cX_0$ and $\mp \cX_2$.
 For example, as $\cI_4^\pm$ is given by

 we have

 Substituting this back into~\eqref{eq:K2ex} leads to expressions that are identical in $\mf{i}_+$ and $\mf{i}_-$.
 For the even case we get

 as elements of $\mf{i}_\pm$.
 As the right-hand side does not depend on the choice of chirality, these elements belong to the intersection ideal.
 Among the even $\cX_n$ we therefore remain with $\cX_0$, $\cX_2$ and $\cX_4$ in the quotient algebra~\eqref{eq:ii}.
-Performing the same analysis for the elements with odd indices, we arrive at the conclusion that $\mf{q}$ has representatives given by $\cX_0,\cX_1,\ldots, \cX_5$ and $\cY_1, \cY_2,\ldots , \cY_4$.
-(The case when the highest active generator is of $\tS$-type can be treated analogously.)
+Similarly, for the odd indices, we consider